shift-happens-benchmark/icml-2022/docs/source/index.rst

 Important Deadlines
 -------------------

+- Submission Deadline: mid-end May
-- Submission Deadline: June 1, 2022 (TODO)
+- Reviews posted: June 3, 2022
-- Acceptance notification: June 13, 2022 (TODO)
+- Acceptance notification: June 6, 2022
 - ICML 2022 Workshop dates: July 22 and 23

 Additional information about submission dates and the submission format can be found in :doc:`call_for_papers`.